dereknovak/LS170-LS/study_guide.md

 - To prevent overwhelming the receiver with too much data from the sender, TCP implements **flow control**.
 By establishing each network's *window size*, the segment can dynamically control how much data is being sent at one time to prevent clutter which could result in dropped data.

+- The server is dictating

 ### Congestion Avoidance

 - "Congestion avoidance is a process by which TCP uses data loss (based on the volume of retransmissions required) as a feedback mechanism to determine how congested the network is, and adjusts the amount of data being sent accordingly."

 - To prevent overwhelming the network with too much data from the sender, TCP implements **congestion avoidance**.
 By analyzing the Real-Time Transmission (RTT) and absence of an ACK (dropped packet), the segment will reduce the size of its *transmission window*, limiting the total unacknowledged segments that the sender can transmit at a given time.

+- The client is dictating.
+Client is sending a lot of data

 ## UDP (User Datagram Protocol)
 https://launchschool.com/lessons/2a6c7439/assignments/9bb82c9b